Student Handbook

 - Maintain a loving Catholic environment rich with the history and values of the Sisters of Charity of St. Joan Antida.

-Maintain an environment that promotes the learning of all students, free from distraction.
+- Maintain a safe environment that promotes the learning of all students, free from distraction.

 Students' Responsibilities